-In 2010 when Greenpeace posted a viral video highlighting Nestlé’s use of palm oil produced from unsustainable practices which destroy the major habitats of orangutans, it did what any brand in panic mode do.
-It forcefully tried removing the video.
-A severe back lash and protests from all social media communities followed.
-Nestlé had learnt its most important social media lesson, although the difficult way―open engagement is critical when it comes to social media.
+in 2010 highlighting Nestlé’s use of palm oil derived from unsustainable practices that devastate orangutan habitats.
+And the company did what any brand in a panic would do.
+It made a valiant attempt to remove the video.
+Following this, there was a strong backlash and protests from all social media communities.
+Nestlé had learned its most important social media lesson, albeit in a difficult way.
+And the lesson is that open engagement is critical when it comes to social media.

 It embraced a new social media strategy based on principles of open engagement and developed a new framework using data and insights gained from social media activities on various platforms.
 The insights garnered from this framework were to guide Nestlé in all its future campaigns and help build its reputation.

-Under the leadership of Pete Blackshaw, Global Head, Digital Marketing and Social Media, Nestlé created the Digital Acceleration Team (DAT), a digital leadership training program for digital marketing projects at Nestlé.
-The 12 members of each class are available to work on short-term projects that Nestlé units apply for.
-Then they return to their units, bringing with them what Blackshaw calls “digital vitamins” — a supplemental expertise that can be used to assist digital transformation in the graduate’s home unit.
+Under the leadership of Pete Blackshaw, Global Head, Digital Marketing and Social Media, Nestlé created the Digital Acceleration Team (DAT).
+DAT is the digital leadership training program for digital marketing projects at Nestlé.
+The 12 members of each class are available to work on short-term projects for which the Nestlé units apply.
+Then they return to their units, bringing with them what Blackshaw calls “digital vitamins.”
+These “vitamins” are the supplemental expertise that can be used to assist with the digital transformation in the graduate’s home unit.

-DAT works on 3 core disciplines Listening, Engaging, Inspiring & Transforming.
-It makes extensive use of real time listening and data visualization to tap on online conversation and interactions as and when they happen.
+DAT works on the core disciplines of Listening, Engaging, Inspiring, and Transforming.
+It makes extensive use of real-time listening and data visualization to tap on online conversation and interactions as and when they happen.

-How Data Visualization plays a key role inside a DAT center?
+How Does Data Visualization Play a Key Role Inside a DAT Center?

-A typical DAT center has rows upon rows of flat-panel screens mounted on the walls for easy scanning of data, several desktops, glass walls, a hushed, generally high-tech atmosphere, and streams of live data visualized for rapid analysis.
+A typical DAT center has rows upon rows of flat-panel screens mounted on the walls for easy scanning of data.
+This process can be done across several desktops, glass walls, a hushed, generally high-tech atmosphere, and streams of live data visualized for rapid analysis.

 The team monitors metrics like volume of conversations, sentiment level and benchmarks it against other players by making effective use of data viz.